rvarago/absent/README.md

 zip address::zip_code() const;
 ```

-It's possible to wrap them inside lambdas and use `fmap` and `and_then` as we did before.
+It's possible to wrap them inside lambdas and use `transform` and `and_then` as we did before.

 However, overloads that accept getter member functions are also provided to simplify the caller code even more.